fvwmorg/fvwmorg.github.io/Wiki/Decor/Default/index.md

 ---
-layout : wiki
+layout: wiki
-title : Default Decor Example
+title: Default Decor Example
-type : decor
+type: decor
-weight : 1000
+weight: 1000
-description : |
+description: |
   This is the decor that comes with the default config.

 ---